 Liz Harrison attended the College of William and Mary in Williamsburg, Virginia and graduated from the University of Florida with a degree in Broadcasting.
 Liz's formative years were spent in Baltimore, Maryland and Brussels, Belgium.
 It was living overseas that gave Liz an appreciation for people of different creeds and cultures.

-Liz has two grown sons and a college-age daughter.
-When she doesn't have her "nose in the news" Liz enjoys cooking, reading, Bikram Yoga and biking&.. the motorized and the pedal-powered kind!
+Liz is married with five grown children and one grandson.
+When she doesn't have her "nose in the news" Liz enjoys cooking, reading, and biking... the motorized and the pedal-powered kind!